 true Islamic religion.
 These terrorists are simply perverting a religion to

+mayhem.
 So forget ‘Peace & Goodwill to All Men’ when it comes to ISIS.
-They have

-no intention of working towards peace and certainly have no goodwill in their
+They have no intention of working towards peace and certainly have no

-hearts.
-They and other primitive groups who support their ideals are a
+goodwill in their hearts.
+They and other primitive groups who support their

-barbaric insult to humanity and the world will be better off without them.
+ideals are a barbaric insult to humanity and the world will be better off

-planet is in serious trouble.
-The bombs & missiles will still have to
+our fragile blue planet is in serious trouble.
+The bombs & missiles will

-fall on ISIS positions because brute force is the only language Islamic
+still have to fall on ISIS positions because brute force is the only language

 cannot negotiate with evil.
 You cannot allow jihadists to rule the world,